helgatheviking/Nav-Menu-Roles/readme.md

 ## Frequently Asked Questions ##

-### I don't see the Nav Menu Roles options in the admin menu items?
+### I don't see the Nav Menu Roles options in the admin menu items?  ###

-This is because you have another plugin (or theme) that is also trying to alter the same code that creates the Menu section in the admin.

-WordPress does not have sufficient hooks in this area of the admin and until they do plugins are forced to replace everything via custom admin menu Walker, of which there can be only one.
-There's a [trac ticket](http://core.trac.wordpress.org/ticket/18584) for this, but it has been around a while.
+This is likely due to a conflict with another plugin (or theme).

+As of WordPress 5.4 the `wp_nav_menu_item_custom_fields` hook has been added to WordPress core.

+Nav Menu Roles is therefore attaching directly to this hook without needing to replace the custom Admin Menu Walker, of which there can still be only one.
+If the Walker is replaced by a theme/plugin and the core hook is not included, then Nav Menu Roles cannot add it's fields.

 **A non-exhaustive list of known conflicts:**